t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Server:
 : A node that listens for requests, performs the requested operation and sends responses back to the clients.

+Thing:
+: A physical device that is also made available in the Internet of Things.
+The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
+  a temperature sensor or a light might be a Thing, but a router that employs both temperature sensors and indicator lights might exhibit less Thingness, as the effects of its functioning are mostly on the digital side.

 Transfer protocols:
 : In particular in IoT domain, protocols above transport layer that are used to transfer data objects and provide semantics for operations on the data.